NorthernWidget/ALog/README.md

 }
 ```

-Look at the comments in the code for information on what each of the commands do; these are detailed more below in the USB/Serial communicatinos section.
+Look at the comments in the code for information on what each of the commands do; these are detailed more below in the USB/Serial communications section.

 ### USB/Serial communications